 Richard Penberthy - Parent Governor

 I became a Governor at St Johns in 2018.
 I'm originally from Exeter and moved to Stockport in 2007 to be with my now wife Elaine.
-My links with the school started immediately as Elaine had a son in St Johns who is now in College.
-My Step-Daughter also attended and is now in her first year at Priestnall.
-I have 2 daughters who currently attend and are in Year 5 & Year 2.
+My links with the school started immediately as Elaine had a son in St Johns who has now finished College.
+My Step-Daughter and eldest daughter also attended St Johns and are now at Priestnall.
+I have 1 daughter who still currently attends and she is in Year 4.

-As a family we were actively involved in campaigning for the re-build of the school and feel passionately about the school and the family environment which has enabled our children to thrive.
-We look forward to this continuing in the new building.
+As a family we were actively involved in campaigning for the re-build of the school and feel passionately about the school and the family environment which has enabled our children to thrive and I am so pleased this has continued in the new building.

-Outside of being a Governor I work as a Business Development Consultant for an Automotive Insurance Company and my hobbies include most sports especially football and following the fortunes of Liverpool & Exeter Chiefs.
+Outside of being a Governor I work as a Key Account Manager for an Automotive Insurance Company and my hobbies include most sports especially football and following the fortunes of Liverpool & Exeter Chiefs.

 Lynsey Williams - Parent Governor